J0hn1975/MS2-Santorini/README.md

 > 8. An option to close out of the final page or play quiz again
 > 9. A contact page to get in touch with the site owner
 > 10. A site that responds and provides feedback on my interactions
+> 11. A site that I can interact with

 ## Site owner goals
 The main goal of this site is to present useful information about Santorini on a website that is easy to navigate